motis-project/motis-page/api/index.md

 All major general purpose programming languages (Java, C#, Python, C/C++, etc.) can consume the MOTIS HTTP JSON API.
 It is recommended to use a HTTP client and JSON parser library.

+## Skipped Attributes

+If an attribute has its default value it is skipped.
+This is important for integer and double values as well as for enums.
+Thus, clients should not depend on the existence of keys in the JSON response but rather assume the default value (zero / first enum entry) if a key is missing.

+## Times

+Every timestamp, in requests as well as in responses is given as Unix timestamp.
+It is the number of seconds that have elapsed since the Unix epoch, that is the time 00:00:00 UTC on 1 January 1970, minus leap seconds.
+Most programming languages have functions to deal with this time format.

 ## Message Format